ublue-os/bluefin/README.md

     sudo dconf update

 If you prefer a vanilla GNOME installation check out [silverblue-main](https://github.com/ublue-os/main) or [silverblue-nvidia](https://github.com/ublue-os/nvidia) for a more upstream experience.

-Should I trust you?

-> This is all hosted, built, and pushed on GitHub.
-As far as if I'm a trustable fellow, here's my [bio](https://www.ypsidanger.com/about/).
-If you've made it this far then hopefully you've come to the conclusion on how easy it would be to build all of this on your own trusted machinery. :smile: